 Crying was the final straw that broke the camel’s back.
 It gave me the clarity to see what I needed.
 It gave me the courage to ask for help.

 Crying gave me courage.

-In doing so you might give this world something it needs more than another macho man incapable of accessing his own emotions.
+In doing so, you might just shatter the bullshit stereotype of what it means to be a man.
+In doing so, you might just have a greater understanding of what it is to be human.
+In doing so, you might give this world something it needs more than another macho man incapable of accessing his own emotions.